Our Favorite Home Entertainment Gear

 Leica Cine Play 1

-My Favorite Soundbars: Samsung Q990F and Sonos Arc Ultra
+My Favorite Soundbars: Samsung Q990H and Sonos Arc Ultra

 The only thing tougher than deciding which projector I liked most was choosing a soundbar.
 So much so, I chose two, but with good reason as I believe both make a compelling case based on your needs and ecosystem.

 Although Samsung is best known for its TVs, their Q990-series soundbars have been highly regarded for years—and for good reason.
-The Q990F is one of the most immersive soundbar systems ever made with support for up to 11.1.4 Dolby Atmos and DTS:X soundtracks—and unlike some systems, the wireless subwoofer and speakers are included.
+The Q990H is one of the most immersive soundbar systems ever made with support for up to 11.1.4 Dolby Atmos and DTS:X soundtracks—and unlike some systems, the wireless subwoofer and speakers are included.
 If you have a compatible Samsung TV, the soundbar’s Q-Symphony technology allows it to also utilize the TV’s built-in speakers, offering seamless integration.
-On its own though, the Q990F delivers the kind of powerful sound that rivals dedicated systems that feature more components and a heftier price tag.
-Samsung really knocked this one out of the park and we’re excited to see what comes in 2026, but for the time being the 990F is ready to bring your home theater audio to life.
+On its own though, the Q990H delivers the kind of powerful sound that rivals dedicated systems that feature more components and a heftier price tag.
+While technically last year’s model, the Samsung Q990F model is also an excellent value while still available, giving many of the same immersive surround sound features found in this year’s release.

 Samsung S95F 4K HDR Smart OLED TV